GingerKiwi/GingerKiwi/README.md

 - 📰 My Blog: [Ginger Kiwi: Exploring technology, design, and accessibility](https://gingerkiwi.blog)
 - ✉️ Email: <a href="mailto:liz@gingerkiwi.dev">liz@gingerkiwi.dev</a>
 - 🟥 Toronto JavaScript Slack: 'Liz GingerKiwi.dev'

-**My Favourite Quote Is:**

->**🧶 "Knitting is at its fundamentals, a binary code featuring top-down design, standardized sub-modules, and recursive logic that relies on ratios, mathematical principles, and an intuitive grasp of three-dimensional geometry.**
->

-*Kim Salazar, KnitList circa 1995*

 <!---
 GingerKiwi/GingerKiwi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.